MultiverseLearningProducts/swe/src/mod2/wk1/day4.md

 */
 ```

-> Objects are passed to functions by reference, primitives are passed by value
+> Objects passed into a function can be modified by the function, primitive values passed to function are never modified

 #### Try these exam questions